 Consistency is key to sustainable results.
 The overall template is EASY!
-Implementing it, and actually sticking to it does take work just the same as training and the maintenance and improvement of fitness.
+Implementing it, and actually sticking to it does take work just the same as training to improve fitness.
 Improving body composition and getting healthier STARTS with nutrition, NOT CrossFit or some type of training/ exercise.
 Too often, people start training first, without worrying about their diet.
 Then, they wonder why they don't see a change in their body composition, or wonder why they are not improving.

 Flexibility is one of the most important aspects of a sustainable nutrition program.
-Diets that are named, such as; The ______ Diet, are generally temporary and not sustainable due to food preference.
+Diets that are named, such as; The ______ Diet, are generally temporary and not sustainable, due to food preference.
 At some point, "cheating" will happen and that will cause guilt, thereby leading to increased stress.
-Therefore, if overall health is improved in part through minimizing stress, it would only make sense to reduce the stress of "dieting" as much as possible right from the beginning.
+If overall health is improved in part, through minimizing stress, it would only make sense to reduce the stress of "dieting" as much as possible right from the beginning.
 Make it something that's sustainable for the rest of your life!

 AVOID FOOD AVOIDANCE

 The ______ Diet will tend to claim to be revolutionary because of cherry-picked research, or simply incorrect information.
 Often, they are invented by people who have no formal education in nutrition, and certainly are NOT educated in the research field of nutrition.
 They'll use a fear-mongering approach to sell their products; books, supplements, foods, etc. In essence, they are basically selling eating disorders!

 5. Leave room for occasional indulgence.